 Hillcrest Mall, located in Richmond Hill, north of Toronto, is a unique enclosed shopping centre that is undergoing a remarkable modernization.
 The following is an overview of the centre’s past, present and future.

 And the centre’s future is bright — Landlord Oxford Properties recently announced that Hillcrest Mall will be redeveloping its 133,000 square foot Target space on its north side, by adding a new corridor as well as several new retailers.
-In the fall of 2018, Marshalls and HomeSense will open a combined retail store spanning 46,450 square feet, and there’s more on the way.

 The redevelopment will feature an exterior mall entrance with soaring ceilings and bright lights, similar to the mall’s Entrance 2 to the south, which is part of a recent redevelopment that saw the addition of a beautiful Sporting Life store in October of 2016.